TwoRavens/metadata/README.md

 We'll store these images and put the path in `preprocess.json`.
 You'll see the image in the editor/viewer.

-## Allow users to toggle the visibility of variables and automatically generated fields.
+## Display options

-You may specify the variables, and information about each variable, that you want to make visible to others.
+You may specify the variables, information about each variable, and images that you want to make visible to others.

-## Generate reports for the users
+## Generate reports

 Users may export a report (in html or pdf) that resembles a codebook.
 This report that contains all information in `preprocess.json`, including anything the user has added, as well as all graphics that have been submitted to our system.